Rice brothers: Professional careers

 In the mid-seventies the Rice Brothers went into the real estate business, starting out as real estate agents and then successful investors.
-It was there they became two of the most recognizable experts in their field in the U.S. They later went into the motivational speaking business.
+They later went into the motivational speaking business.

-in 1980, the brothers appeared in Hardly Working, a comedy directed by Jerry Lewis.
+In 1980, the brothers appeared in Hardly Working, a comedy directed by Jerry Lewis.
 The twins appeared on the television series Real People as motivational speakers, and then went on to play landlords in the 1981 television series Foul Play.
 They also hosted a short-lived game show titled That Awful Quiz Show in 1982.
 In 1989, the twins appeared in commercials for a chain of pizza restaurants known as Pizza Factory.

 In the 1990s, the twins became local celebrities in south Florida when they began starring in commercials for a pest control company.

 Death of John

 John Rice died November 5, 2005, from complications of injuries when he broke his leg coming out of a Palm Beach bank.
 He was scheduled for surgery and died as anesthesia was being applied.

-Greg Rice continues to carry on the work that he began with his late brother in marketing and advertising as well as teaching and lecturing people.